OpenSecuritySummit/oss2019/content/tracks/OWASP-MSTG/working-sessions/masvs-enhancements.md

 session_slack:
 status       : review-content              # draft, review-content, done organizers   :
+    - Jeroen Beckers
+description  : Work on the open issues of the MASVS participants :
     - Jeroen Willemsen
     - Sven Schleier
-description  : Work on the open issues of the MASVS participants :

 ---

 Welcome to the OWASP MASVS session!